 3. Bourbon Gayo

 Bourbon is one of the world’s most celebrated Arabica varieties, and when grown in Gayo, it shines with a luxurious sweetness and velvety body.
-Bourbon plants are delicate and produce lower yields, making them less common in Gayo plantations.
+Because Bourbon plants are delicate and produce lower yields, they are less common, positioning Bourbon as one of the more prized Gayo coffee variants.

 But when available, Bourbon Gayo is a connoisseur’s delight: rich chocolate tones layered with red fruit brightness.